 Tied to functional effectiveness or regulatory compliance depending on your business.
 Goal: Drive timeliness.

 Review open CAPA tasks with your DLC stakeholders, driving ownership, discipline and accountability.
 Goal: provide view of health across your enterprise at product and functional levels.

 Capture and Automate

 Means to capture newly identified ‘failure modes’ from RCA activities and automate them into the List of Values (LOVs) maintained in your Application Lifecycle Management (ALM) tool.
 Goal: continuous improvement

 SDLC Partners’ Root Cause Analysis (RCA) engine enables clients to take data through effective RCA and ensure the right initiatives are identified, prioritized, tracked and measured, delivering improved bottom line and customer outcomes while still holding the necessary functional leads accountable for implementation and timely success.
 Our goal is to help you meet — or better — exceed executive management expectations.

 Our Engine integrates easily with most ALMs through our expansive Application Programming Interface (API), ensuring a clean data set and consistent source of truth across your product portfolio.

 We have proven that effective RCA enables healthy, customer-driven innovation and energizes employees, enhances profit and delights customers.

-If you would like help improving the maturity of your DLC, implementing PFMEA, RCA, or simply to learn more about our RCA Engine – contact us by email or call 412.373.1950.
+Contact us if you would like help improving the maturity of your DLC, implementing PFMEA, RCA, or simply to learn more about our RCA Engine.